Read the latest updates on UHart's response to COVID-19: hartford.edu/healthy-hawks.

-The University of Hartford has broke ground on a new academic building that will transform the campus and meet the needs of high-caliber, dedicated, and deserving students for years to come.
+The University of Hartford is constructing a new academic building that will transform the campus and meet the needs of high-caliber, dedicated, and deserving students for years to come.

 The placement of the building intentionally creates a series of gathering spaces around the building and across the quad, which is so large that we rarely seize the opportunity to utilize this space.
 A green roof will aesthetically blend the building with the surrounding environment, while showcasing the many environmentally friendly features contained within.